Software

 Android

 I use Android on my main phone.
-Currently this is the default Google Pixel ROM, although I'm interested in trying degoogled Android at some point (I have been considering a Fairphone with /e/OS as my next phone), and I would like to find out more about (desktop) Linux-based phones.
+Currently this is the default Google Pixel ROM, although I'm interested in trying degoogled Android at some point, and I would like to find out more about (desktop) Linux-based phones.

 iOS